Step One: Organise a Meeting

 - Comment on the progress of each team: Raise the bar by encouraging and subtly praising teams that make notable progress.
 Build healthy competition by inviting teams to take a peek at each other’s work.

-- Emphasize the fact that holders will be disqualified: Some teams will be tempted to hold or support their structure at the end of the challenge.
-This is often done in a desperate bid to support the last marshmallow they placed on their structure before time ran out.
-The structure that wins needs to be free-standing and stable.
+- Emphasize that holders will be disqualified: Some teams will be tempted to hold or support their structure at the end of the challenge.
+This is often done in a desperate bid to keep the last marshmallow they placed on their structure before time ran out.
+The building that wins needs to be free-standing and stable.

 Step Five: Conclude the Challenge

 Once the timer goes off, tell everyone in the room to take a seat away from their structure so everyone can see what each team has done.
-Usually, about half the teams will have successfully built a standing structure.
+Usually, about half the teams will have successfully built a free-standing construction.

 - Measure each structure: Ideally, from the shortest to the tallest, and call out the heights as you measure.
 You should have someone record each score for all teams to see.